 Do you provide cosmetic consultations?

 If your skin concerns are purely cosmetic with no underlying medical conditions, you may then choose to have a cosmetic consultation with our Registered Nurse.
-The fee is $70 and there is no rebate on nurse led consultations.
+The fee to consult our nurse is $130 and there is no Medicare rebate on nurse-led consultations.
 Our nurse can assess and recommend for your skin concerns such as; mild acne, lines and wrinkles, skin rejuvenation, freckles, redness, tattoo removal, vascular lesions such as; spider naevus, leg vessels and advise on skin care.
 During your cosmetic consultation you will also be advised on skin care treatments that will tailored to your concern.
 Our Nurse provides a wide range of therapeutic procedures, these include; - Chemical peels (medical grade superficial and medium depth peels) - Anti-wrinkle and Dermal Fillers (please note at SkinDoc we do not offer Nose and forehead fillers) - Skin needling with Dermapen or Secret RF - Broad Band Light (BBL) - Laser treatments including, Erbium laser which includes Microlaser peels, Profractional and Halo treatment and Nd-YAG laser which includes the clearScan and ClearSilk. - Cutera Enlighten III PICO laser for tattoo removal, skin rejuvenation and pigmentation As some of the skin conditions such Rosacea and Birth marks may attract a Medicare rebate the nurse will advise you during the consultation if you are eligible for a Medicare rebate.
 If so, you will be strongly recommended to obtain a referral to see the dermatologist where there will be an additional consultation fee to see the dermatologist.